 About Ransomware

-Ransomware is a variety of malware that encrypts or deletes files so they cannot be used or are publicized.
-Ransomware sometimes locks the victim's computer.
-To prevent the carnage, the victim is required to send a specified ransom, usually via a crypto currency like Bitcoin, within a short period of time.
-There is no guarantee that paying the extortion price will recover the damaged files or prevent its exposure to the public.
+Ransomware is a variety of malicious software that encrypts or deletes files so they cannot be used or are publicized.
+Crypto-ransomware often locks the victim's computer.
+To avoid the carnage, the victim is required to pay a certain amount of money (the ransom), typically via a crypto currency like Bitcoin, within a short period of time.
+There is no guarantee that paying the extortion price will restore the damaged data or avoid its exposure to the public.
 Files can be encrypted or deleted throughout a network depending on the target's write permissions, and you cannot reverse engineer the strong encryption algorithms used on the hostage files.
-A typical ransomware attack vector is spoofed email, in which the victim is tricked into responding to by a social engineering technique known as spear phishing.
-This makes the email message to look as though it came from a trusted source.
-Another common vulnerability is an improperly secured Remote Desktop Protocol port.
+A common ransomware attack vector is tainted email, in which the user is tricked into interacting with by a social engineering exploit called spear phishing.
+This makes the email message to appear to come from a familiar sender.
+Another popular vulnerability is a poorly protected Remote Desktop Protocol (RDP) port.

-Ask Progent About the ProSight Crypto-Ransomware Readiness Assessment in Adelaide
+Ask Progent About the ProSight Ransomware Susceptibility Audit in Adelaide

-For pricing details and to learn more about how Progent's ProSight Crypto-Ransomware Preparedness Consultation can bolster your protection against crypto-ransomware in Adelaide, call Progent at
+For pricing details and to learn more about how Progent's ProSight Crypto-Ransomware Preparedness Consultation can enhance your protection against crypto-ransomware in Adelaide, phone Progent at